10 Best Willamette Valley Wineries | TOP Picks From a Local!

 If you want an intimate and casual tasting, this is a great spot!

-Their Bailey chardonnay was a favorite for both Jake and me.
+Their Bailey Chardonnay was a favorite for both Jake and me.
 And no, it's not because of our dog, Bailey.

 9. Domaine Drouhin Oregon